violet-black/kaiju-config-validator/README.md

 project configuration dictionary for a set of application service classes.
 It analyzes `__init__` methods of services to check the input data before creating an app object.

-[fastjsonschema](https://github.com/horejsek/python-fastjsonschema) library is used to validate JSONSchema files.
+[fastjsonschema](https://github.com/horejsek/python-fastjsonschema) library is used for validation.

 # Installation